Skip to main content

 Integrate with Test Frameworks

-This is a guide on how to integrate MemLab with other existing E2E testing framework (such as Playwright or Cypress).
+This guide explains how to integrate MemLab with an existing E2E testing framework such as Playwright or Cypress.

-MemLab uses Puppeteer to interact with web browser and collect JavaScript heap snapshots for memory leak detection.
-If your organization is already using other E2E teesting framework such as Playwright or Cypress, you would want to reuse the existing framework for E2E testing and pipe the intermediate results to MemLab for memory leak detection.
+MemLab uses Puppeteer to interact with the browser and collect JavaScript heap snapshots for memory leak detection.
+If your organization already uses a different E2E testing framework like Playwright or Cypress, you can reuse that framework for browser interactions and pipe the intermediate results to MemLab for memory leak detection.

 Get Files Consumable by MemLab

-For your existing E2E testing framework, you need to implement an API that takes JS heap snapshots from the browser.
-(E.g., playwright supports connecting with the Browser's DevTools via the Chrome DevTools Protocol (link).
-So you can leverage this to take JS heap snapshots from Chromium.
-Here is the code pointer of how memlab uses puppeteer to collect the heap snapshots from Chromium.
+In your existing E2E testing framework, you need to implement an API that takes JS heap snapshots from the browser.
+For example, Playwright supports connecting to the browser's DevTools via the Chrome DevTools Protocol (link), which you can use to take JS heap snapshots from Chromium.
+Here is a code reference showing how memlab uses Puppeteer to collect heap snapshots from Chromium.

 The API could look like this (as an example):